-The Agency's 2014 Work Programme includes the tasks assigned to the Agency by Regulation (EC) No 713/2009, other legislative measures included in the Third Legislative Package for an Internal EU Electricity and Gas Market (the "Third Package") and other relevant EU legislation, builds on the work performed in the last two years and reflects the main priorities regarding the development of (Framework Guidelines and) Network Codes, as defined by the European Commission8.
+The Agency's 2014 Work Programme includes the tasks assigned to the Agency by Regulation (EC) No 713/2009, other legislative measures included in the Third Legislative Package for an Internal EU Electricity and Gas Market (the "Third Package") and other relevant EU legislation, builds on the work performed in the last two years and reflects the main priorities regarding the development of (Framework Guidelines and) Network Codes, as defined by the European Commission.

-In 2014, the Agency will start the process for the development of Framework Guidelines in two new areas:
+In 2014, the Agency will start the process for the development of Framework Guidelines in one new area:

-- Rules regarding harmonised electricity transmission tariff structures9; - Rules for trading related to technical and operational provisions of network access services and system balancing in gas.
+- Rules for trading related to technical and operational provisions of network access services and system balancing in gas.